 Have a Cocktail with dinner!

-What should you serve with Smoked Birria Tacos?
+What can you serve with smoked beef birria?

 Serve these awesome tacos with some of my Instant Pot Mexican Rice.
 It is simple, set-it-and-forget-it, and works great as a side dish.